dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/about-access.md

 :::info "User access" is not "Model access"

+This page is specific to user groups and access, which includes:
+- User licenses, permissions, and group memberships
+- Role-based access controls for projects and environments
+- Single sign-on and secure authentication

-**User groups and access** and **model groups and access** are two different things.
-"Model groups and access" is a specific term used in the language of [model governance](/docs/collaborate/govern/about-model-governance).
-Refer to [Model access](/docs/collaborate/govern/model-access) for more information.
+"Model groups and access" is a feature specific to models and their availability across projects.
+Refer to [Model access](/docs/collaborate/govern/model-access) for more info on what it means for your dbt projects.

 :::